Albluca/rpgraph/README_New.md

 Examples
 --------

 The package contains a few example datasets that can be used to test its functionalities.

 Specific documents describe the derivation of [principal curves](doc/curve.md), [pringipal circles](doc/circle.md), and [principal trees](doc/tree.md).

+A tutorial on the step-by-step derivation of a graph is [available](doc/step.md).

+A few examples describing how the different topologies can be combined are [available as well](doc/mix.md).

+While the defail construction parameters are often ok, it is also possible to change the behaviour of the java functions as documented [here](doc/javapar.md)

 Biological applications
 -----------------------

 The package will provide functions that can be used to study biological processes with principal graphs.
-An interface to study [cell cycle](doc/cellcycle.md) is currently being tested.
+An interface to study cell cycle is currently being tested and will be available soon.